 |Quick Facts: Medical Transcriptionists|

-Medical transcriptionists listen to voice recordings that physicians and other healthcare professionals make and convert them into written reports.
+Medical transcriptionists, sometimes referred to as healthcare documentation specialists, listen to voice recordings that physicians and other healthcare workers make and convert them into written reports.
 They may also review and edit medical documents created using speech recognition technology.
 Transcriptionists interpret medical terminology and abbreviations in preparing patients’ medical histories, discharge summaries, and other documents.

 Most medical transcriptionists work for hospitals, physicians' offices, and third-party transcription service companies that provide transcription services to healthcare establishments.
 Others are self-employed.

-Medical transcriptionists typically need postsecondary training.
+Medical transcriptionists typically need postsecondary education.
 Prospective medical transcriptionists must have an understanding of medical terminology, anatomy and physiology, grammar, and word-processing software.

-Employment of medical transcriptionists is projected to grow 8 percent from 2012 to 2022, about as fast as the average for all occupations.
+Employment of medical transcriptionists is projected to decline 3 percent from 2014 to 2024.
 The growing volume of healthcare services is expected to continue to increase demand for transcription services.
-However, employment growth will be limited due to increased productivity stemming from technological advances.
+However, employment is projected to decline because of increased productivity stemming from technological advances and outsourcing.

 Compare the job duties, education, job growth, and pay of medical transcriptionists with similar occupations.